imRaazy/atari_breakout_DQN/README.md

 - [BreakoutDuellingDQN.ipynb](BreakoutDuellingDQN.ipynb) -> Duelling DQN
 - [BreakoutPRBDQN.ipynb](BreakoutPRBDQN.ipynb) -> Double DQN with prioritized replay buffer

-In order to try one of the algorithms is enough to open the desired one, optionally define a custom name and directory where to save the model, and run the notebook.
+In order to train a model is enough to open the desired one, optionally define a custom name and directory, and run the notebook.

 Example:
 ```
 save_models_and_data("name", "folder_name", DQN_model, DQN_model_target, tdm.get_arpe(), tdm.get_aav())
 ```
-will save the trained models as following: models/"folder_name"/model_"name" and models/"folder_name"/model_target_"name".
+will save the trained models as following: ./models/"folder_name"/model_"name" and ./models/"folder_name"/model_target_"name".

 ## Evaluation ##
 In [Evaluation.ipynb](Evalutaion.ipynb) is possible to see a comparison between the different approaches.
 The first plot shows the collected data during training in terms of Average Reward per Episode and Average Action Value for each model.
 The second one shows the Average Reward per Episode obtained by testing all the different models over 30 games.